-It’s time once again for my annual look at what animated cartoons and comics should’ve entered public domain as of January 1, 2019—but won’t, thanks to the distorted nature of current US copyright laws.
+It’s time once again for my annual look at what animated cartoons and comics should’ve seen their copyright expire and enter public domain as of January 1, 2019—but didn’t, thanks to the distorted nature of current US copyright laws.

 To quote from last year’s post:

 Under the copyright laws that existed from 1909 through 1978, works could be copyrighted for a single 28 year term, with one 28 year renewal allowed, or a total of 56 years.
 This was deemed sufficient for most of the 20th century.
 It also allowed for the creation of a large amount of the entertainment we still enjoy today.

 If we still had the early to mid-20th century’s copyright terms, we’d see media created in 1962 entering the public domain as of January 1, 2019.
 Instead, the copyright extensions in the 70s and 90s retroactively extended everything created between 1923 and 1977 that was still under copyright to a 95-year term.
 New works created today gain 95 years (for “work for hire,” such as media created by media conglomerates), or life of the author plus 70 years (for creator-owned material, such as this very blog).

 2019: The public domain is finally active again

 Fortunately, unlike the previous few decades, this year will be different.
 2019 is the first year since the late 90s that material will enter the public domain.
 Duke University’s blog about the public domain discusses this in more detail, but basically, material from 1923 is now free for anyone to use.
 While there aren’t many cartoons of note that fall under this (as far as I can tell), there are numerous books, poems, music, films, etc. that are now public domain.

 Still, it doesn’t take away from the fact that copyright lengths are ludicrously long.